 Northern Arizona University is among your best bets if you want to study Criminology.
 Students from the criminology major at Northern Arizona University get 4.3% more than the standard graduate with the same degree.
 With over 20,000 undergraduates, this school is among the biggest schools in the U.S..

-If you're interested in an online degree you should think about liberal arts, the most in-demand online major at this school.
 This school's reasonable annual price is very irresistible to students who want to avoid too much debt.
+Around 65.6% of the instructors at this school are full-time and get normal office hours, so they should be more accessible to students.
 Interested in knowing more details on Northern Arizona University's campus?
 Have a virtual tour.

 It's difficult to beat Texas A&M University - Kingsville if you want to study Criminology.
 In addition to its bachelor's programs, Texas A&M University - Kingsville offers graduate degrees in Criminology.
 Students who enjoy a more slow-paced life will appreciate Texas A&M University - Kingsville's location in the small town of Kingsville, Texas.